 - Child Advocacy Center & In-Home Family Education Projects

 - The applicant organization is located within the state of West Virginia.

 Prospective applicants who meet these initial criteria and wish to apply for a grant are required to first submit a Letter of Inquiry to the Foundation briefly describing their project.
-After SSJHWF staff reviews this letter and determines the proposed project is compatible with the Foundation’s mission and focus of funding activity, the applicant will be notified and sent the appropriate grant application to complete and submit.
+After SSJHWF staff reviews this letter and determines the proposed project is compatible with the Foundation’s mission and focus of funding activity, the applicant will be invited to submit a full grant proposal.

 The Sisters of St. Joseph Health and Wellness Foundation has two yearly grant funding cycles.
 Grants are awarded each fiscal year during the Spring and Fall Board of Directors meetings.

 DEADLINES FOR SUBMISSION OF LETTERS OF INQUIRY ARE: